 For a step-by-step guide to the border process, check out my guide: Walking Across the Border to Tijuana.
 The process is the same for people crossing by foot and by bike.

-For most nationalities, you will need a visa if you are staying longer than a week or traveling further south than Rosarito.
-The visa costs 500 pesos and is valid for 180 days.
-You can pay for the visa at the border.
+For most nationalities, you will need an FMM visitor’s permit if you are staying longer than a week or traveling further south than Rosarito.
+The permit costs 687 ($38) pesos and is valid for 180 days.
+You can pay for the permit at the border.
 Usually, the wait is less than 15 minutes.
-Once you have the visa, the next time you cross you can use the Mexican citizen’s lane and just show your visa to the officer.
+Once you have the permit, the next time you cross you can use the Mexican citizen’s lane and just show your permit and passport to the officer.
+These days, you need a passport to go to Tijuana.

-You could take the risk and go without the visa if you are just staying in Baja and returning to the US.
-If you are planning to tour further into Mexico, you will want to purchase a visa as I have heard that it is required to board the ferry from Baja to the mainland.
+You could take the risk and go without the permit if you are just staying in Baja and returning to the US.
+If you are planning to tour further into Mexico, you will want to purchase an FMM as I have heard that it is required to board the ferry from Baja to the mainland.
 You may also need to show it at various police checkpoints throughout the country.
-I have also been told that there is a $100 exit fee/bribe that you will be charged if you can’t produce your visa when you leave Mexico through another border.
+I have also been told that there is a $100 exit fee/bribe that you will be charged if you can’t produce your FMM when you leave Mexico through another border.

 Traveling From the Border to Downtown Tijuana by Bicycle